-YES, by following a proven WRITING PROCESS it is possible to hire copywriters (who aren’t your employees) to write content for your corporate website.
+By following a proven CONTENT WRITING PROCESS it is possible to hire copywriters (who aren’t your employees) to write content for your corporate website.
 In this in-depth article, we take you step by step through our own writing process which enables our writers to write about your business well.
 We’ll show you how much of your own TIME you can expect to invest when you hire others to write your website content.

 Website Content Is Almost Always a Problem